nikolausnikolausgit/Portfolio_Analyst/SQL-skills/LeetCode.md

     ANSWER RIGHT JOIN CTE USING (product_id)
 ```
 ## 35 (1204.
 Last Person to Fit in the Bus)
+There is a queue of people waiting to board a bus.
+However, the bus has a weight limit of 1000 kilograms, so there may be some people who cannot board.
+Write a solution to find the person_name of the last person that can fit on the bus without exceeding the weight limit.
+The test cases are generated such that the first person does not exceed the weight limit.
+Note that only one person can board the bus at any given turn.
 ```sql
 WITH CTE AS (SELECT
     turn,